 A tennis player snapped a 24-match losing streak.
 Now she can’t stop winning

-Zhang Shuai was without a win in 603 days but now has three in a row to reach the last-16 of the Beijing Open
+Zhang Shuai was without a win in 603 days but now has four in a row to reach the quarter-finals of the Beijing Open

 Your support helps us to tell the story